- General Requirements: IV.1.

 In order to assess students' progress toward the Ph.D., students will submit a research paper (approximately 25 pages) to their Advising Committee, consisting of the student's advisor and two additional faculty members, by the seventh week of the fourth semester.
 The advisor (or co-advisor) and at least one other member of the Advising Committee must be members of the Portuguese faculty.

 Typically, the Research Paper will have begun in a course and been subsequently revised with a broader academic audience in mind and with a clear articulation of how its argument and methodologies fit within ongoing conversations in the relevant field or fields.
+The research paper should provide some evidence that the student is making progress toward becoming an independent scholar capable of producing a significant scholarly contribution to knowledge in their field.
 The student should be working toward potential publication of the project, and/or toward its integration into their dissertation.
 Students will present an abbreviated version of this paper in SPAN 8894, the Literatures and Cultures Colloquium, by the tenth week of the semester.
 The format of the colloquium will be a presentation of approximately 30 minutes followed by a Q&A of approximately 15 min.
 The colloquium needs to be scheduled with the Advising Committee and with the colloquium coordinators.
 Students will work closely with their advisor and committee in the preparation of this paper.

+The Research Paper is a landmark in our program that helps determine whether a student can continue in the PhD.
+In addition, it serves as an opportunity for students to obtain an MA from OSU.
 The committee, in consultation with the Portuguese faculty, will evaluate the student on the quality of the paper and presentation as well as their progress in coursework, in order to determine if the student will be allowed to continue in the doctoral program; if they are not allowed to continue, the committee will determine if the student should be granted a terminal M.A. degree.
-The Advising Committee will meet with the graduate student to communicte the decision and , when appropriate, to advise the student on how to best carry out the remaining course of study for the Ph.D.
+The Advising Committee will meet with the graduate student to communicate the decision and, when appropriate, to advise the student on how to best carry out the remaining course of study for the Ph.D.
 The graduate student will also be expected to bring to the meeting a self-assessment of their coursework, research experience, and career goals.
-This advising meeting will last up to an hour.
+This advising meeting will last up to an hour and will be held before the deadline posted by the Graduate School for the relevant spring semester (usually mid April).
 Students will be notified of the committee's decision immediately after the meeting.

 The Department strongly encourages all students in the Integrated M.A./Ph.D. program to apply to graduate with an M.A. degree, prior to submitting their Research Paper.
 This option might be useful for students that started with a B.A.
 Students with M.A. degrees from other institutions or departments within OSU are also encouraged to apply.
 Students wishing to obtain an M.A. degree need to submit an Application to Graduate form to the Graduate School no later than the third Friday of the semester in which graduation is expected, even if they plan to continue in the Ph.D. program.